-Frames are mental models that we use that simplify our understanding of the complex world around us.
+Frames are mental models that we use to simplify our understanding of the complex world around us.
 In other words, frames are mental models that help us make sense of the world around us.

 What is a frame?
-Frames are mental models that we use that simplify our understanding of the complex world around us.
-In other words, frames are mental models that help us make sense of the world around us.
+Frames are mental models that we use to simplify our understanding of the complex world around us.
+In other words, frames are mental models that help us make sense of the world.
 They involve our assumptions—often taken-for-granted assumptions—about how things work.
 How we frame a problem often shapes the solution at which we arrive.
-Let’s think for a moment about how economists think about choice, and we’ve gone back to that a number of times in this course, because economists have some pretty sophisticated models of how we make decisions.
+Think for a moment about how economists think about choice, as economists have fairly sophisticated models of how people make decisions.
 In particular, they’re interested in the decisions we make about purchasing goods, for example.

-For years, economists believed that we estimate expected values when confronted with risky situations, and that framing the situation in one way or the other really shouldn’t matter.
-Economists would argue that basically we weight different possible outcomes with probabilities, and when faced with a risky situation, we then determine what the expected value will be.
+For years, economists believed that we estimate expected values when confronted with risky situations and that framing the situation in one way or the other shouldn’t matter.
+Economists would argue that we weigh different possible outcomes with probabilities.
+When faced with a risky situation, we then determine what the expected value will be.
 In other words, we take the probability of outcome A times the result of outcome A, plus the probability of outcome B, times the result of outcome B, and that yields some expected value.
-Most of us are slightly risk averse, meaning we would rather take an amount slightly less than that expected value if it was given to us with certainty, rather than take the risk of a high or low outcome.
-In other words, we like that certainty equivalent rather than the gamble—most of us, not all of us; some of us love risk.
+Most of us are slightly risk-averse, meaning we would rather take an amount slightly less than that expected value if it was given to us with certainty, rather than take the risk of a high or low outcome.
+We like that certainty equivalent rather than the gamble—most of us, not all of us; some of us love risk.

 According to prospect theory, framing does matter a great deal, and if we frame a situation in terms of a potential gain, we act differently than if we frame it in terms of a potential loss.